 If you’re struggling to find the right one then either drop us a message on webchat or give us a call and a member of our team will help in any way they can.

-Selecting the right level of support is important to effectively manage your injury and ensure you’re fully protected.
+Selecting the right level of wrist support is important to effectively manage your injury and ensure you’re fully protected.
 Here’s a brief look at the differences.

-Low: A low level of support is normally used following a mild sprain or a thumb injury where the focus is in the application of compression, whilst the thumb can be immobilised through the use of a spica.
+Low: A low level of wrist support is normally used following a mild sprain or a thumb injury where the focus is in the application of compression, whilst the thumb can be immobilised through the use of a spica.

-Moderate: A moderate level of support is recommended where an additional level of support is required following your wrist injury, offering compression and a degree of stability.
+Moderate: A moderate level of wrist support is recommended where an additional level of support is required following your wrist injury, offering compression and a degree of stability.
 Some braces are also designed to manage specific conditions such as Carpal Tunnel.